What are the most popular words for the French people in 2020 ?

 19 – Téléconsultation (remote consultation)

 Teleconsultation is a new way to facilitate our access to health care throughout France, including in areas where there are few health professionals.
-It allows for faster patient care and follow-up, in particular by preventing waivers of specialist advice or too long consultation times.
-It is also a way for patients to avoid unnecessary travel or having to go to the emergency room.
-It also promotes coordinated care between health professionals.
+It allows for faster patient care and follow-up.
+It also prevents waivers of specialist advice or too long consultation times.
+Finally, it represents a way for patients to avoid unnecessary travel or having to go to the emergency room.
+And it promotes coordinated care between health professionals.

 “The number of acts performed each day in December is still 10 times higher than the levels at the start of the year: from 1,500 video views performed each day in January to 17,400 today” on Doctolib.